Questions for Ithaka S+R’s Summer 2021 Fellow Cohort

 With the knowledge I gained, I am more confident about the professional and academic career paths I can take.
 Learning about academic jobs that are available beyond the academy helped me realize that I am still able to contribute to participatory action research (PAR), an approach to working with communities collaboratively through both research and advocacy.
 Ithaka S+R gave me the opportunity to experience one career path that is relatively similar to PAR by conducting research for the public good.

 This experience has solidified my passion for working in a research-based organization after completing my PhD where I can contribute my skills and learn more.
 I feel that I will be adequately prepared to join these types of organizations and do work that has policy implications, particularly with the communities impacted by those policies that I care for, like college students, foster care youth, criminal justice involved individuals, and so on.

-Learn more about Ithaka S+R’s internship program.
+Learn more about Ithaka S+R’s fellowship program.
 We expect to start recruiting the summer 2022 cohort in January.